shangobashi/jobrunr-technical-interview/README.md

   - any IDE LLM autocomplete features (you can disable it in Intellij under Settings > Editor > General > Inline Completion) nor
   - using ChatGPT or any other LLM coding model

-If you match all above requirements, please send your fork with the solution, your resume and cover letter to [ronald@jobrunr.io](mailto:ronald@jobrunr.io).
+If you match all above requirements, please send your fork with the solution(and the time it took to solve it), your resume and cover letter to [ronald@jobrunr.io](mailto:ronald@jobrunr.io).

 The interview process at our office will be as follows:
 - a technical coding challenge for 30 minutes with a similar difficulty as the exercise here in our offices (without the possibility to use internet)